9. Promoting sustainable transport

-(d) provide for high quality walking and cycling networks and supporting facilities such as cycle parking (drawing on Local Cycling and Walking Infrastructure Plans);
+(d) provide for attractive and well-designed walking and cycling networks with supporting facilities such as secure cycle parking (drawing on Local Cycling and Walking Infrastructure Plans);

-(e) provide for any large scale transport facilities that need to be located in the area1, and the infrastructure and wider development required to support their operation, expansion and contribution to the wider economy.
+(e) provide for any large scale transport facilities that need to be located in the area 46 , and the infrastructure and wider development required to support their operation, expansion and contribution to the wider economy.
 In doing so they should take into account whether such development is likely to be a nationally significant infrastructure project and any relevant national policy statements; and

-(f) recognise the importance of maintaining a national network of general aviation airfields, and their need to adapt and change over time – taking into account their economic value in serving business, leisure, training and emergency service needs, and the government’s General Aviation Strategy2.
+(f) recognise the importance of maintaining a national network of general aviation airfields, and their need to adapt and change over time – taking into account their economic value in serving business, leisure, training and emergency service needs, and the government’s General Aviation Strategy 47 .

 (a) the accessibility of the development;